fluxcd/helm-controller/docs/spec/v2beta1/helmreleases.md

 However, if you have to integrate and use many existing (upstream) Helm Charts, not being able to upgrade the CRDs via FluxCD `HelmRelease` objects might become a cumbersome limitation within your GitOps workflow.
-Therefore, FluxCD allows you to opt-in to upgrading CRDs by setting the `UpgradeCRDs` policy on the `HelmRelease.spec.upgrade` object.
+Therefore, FluxCD allows you to opt-in to upgrading CRDs by setting the `crds` policy on the `HelmRelease.spec.install` and `HelmRelease.spec.upgrade` objects.
 The following UpgradeCRDs policies are supported:

+- `Skip` Skip CRDs do neither install nor replace (update) any CRDs.
 - `Create` Only create new CRDs which doe not yet exist, neither update nor delete any existing CRDs.
 - `CreateReplace` Create new CRDs, update (replace) existing ones, but do **not** delete CRDs which no longer exist in the current helm release.